adimkov/app-seed/README.md

 # sp-seed (single page application skeleton)
 sp-seed is an application skeleton for web apps.
-It uses AngularJS with Acrimonious Module definition (AMD) for front-end and Node.js for back-end.
+It uses AngularJS with Asynchronous Module Definition (AMD) for front-end and Node.js for back-end.
 It is suitable for Single Page Application (SPA)
 ##Initilization:
-for install all required  backend modules and frontend modules `npm install`
+for install all required  backend modules and frontend modules

+`npm install`
 ##Server
 Nothing special, nodejs application skeleton with integrated logging, authentication and data access modules.